schuullzz/Bioinformatics-Tool-Box/README.md

 1. Transcription
 2. Translation
+3. Burrow-Wheeler Transform
-3. Quit
+4. Quit
 ```
+*Transcription and Translation

-In this example, the following input was given as "test.txt"
+In this example, the following input was given as "test1.txt"

 ```
 TACAAAGGGTATGTAATT